Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 Considering how individual trajectories or cluster conditional-averages differ from the phase-averages over all $n$ can illuminate cluster-specific characteristics.
 This is done for both performance and flow fields.
-Conditional performance perturbations, $\eta'_{\Phi}$, are defined as the differences between the individual performance trajectories in each cluster and the phase-averaged performance, $<\eta(\lambda,\theta,n)>$, within the same $S_k$.
+Conditional performance perturbations, $\eta'_{\Phi}$, are defined as the differences between the individual performance trajectories in each cluster and the phase-averaged performance (average for a single operating condition and azimuthal position across all cycles), $\langle\eta(\lambda,\theta,n)\rangle$, within the same $S_k$.
 They are computed as

 These perturbation quantities help highlight where the clusters are performing better or worse than the phase-average.